tiprankstipranks

 Our operations and financial performance may be negatively affected by changes in trade policies, tariffs and regulations.

 In recent years, the United States increased tariffs for certain goods, which triggered other nations to also increase tariffs on certain of their goods.
-These increased tariffs resulted in additional costs on certain components used in some of our SendTech products.
-In addition, there is currently significant uncertainty about the future relationship between the United States and various other countries, including changes arising as a result of the new presidential administration with respect to trade policies, treaties, tariffs, taxes, and other limitations on cross-border operations.
+These increased tariffs resulted in additional costs on certain components used in SendTech products.
+In addition, there continues to be significant uncertainty about the future relationship between the United States and various other countries with respect to trade policies, treaties, tariffs, taxes, and other limitations on cross-border operations.
 Changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements could have an adverse effect on our business, prospects, financial condition and operating results, the extent of which cannot be predicted with certainty at this time.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.